Who is Monté Morris?

 He’s stated to be a leader on and off the court by his teammates.
 While he’s not the team leader yet, he certainly has what it takes to be one.

-Monté seems to have an active Instagram account where he keeps regularly posting photos of daily life and communicating with his fans and friends too.
+Monté Morris has an active Instagram account (biggametae) where he keeps regularly posting photos of daily life and communicates with his fans and friends.